John Madden: Personal life

-Madden met his wife, Virginia Fields, in a bar in Pismo Beach, California, marrying on December 26, 1959.
-They lived in Pleasanton, California, and had two sons, Joseph and Michael.
-Joe played football at Brown University and Mike attended Harvard University, where he started as receiver on the football team.
+Madden met his wife, Virginia Fields, in a bar in Pismo Beach, California.
+They married on December 26, 1959, in Santa Maria, California.
+Afterward, they lived in Pleasanton, California, and had two sons, Joseph and Michael.
+Joe played football for the Brown Bears.
+Mike attended Harvard University, where he started as receiver on the football team.
+A grandson, Jesse, played football for the Michigan Wolverines in the early 2020s and was hired as a quality control coach for the Washington Commanders in 2025.

-Madden and Virginia celebrated their 62nd wedding anniversary two days before his death.

 Aversion to flying

 Madden's aversion to flying was well known, although his fear was not realized until many years into his adult life.
 He had lost people close to him in the October 29, 1960, California Polytechnic State University football team plane crash that claimed the lives of 16 players, the team's student manager, and a football booster.
-However, it was not until 1979 that he had his first panic attack on a flight originating in Tampa, Florida; he never flew on a plane again.
-Madden, however, stated once in an interview that his fears were not about turbulence, flying, or heights, but primarily claustrophobia.
+In 1979, he had his first panic attack on a flight originating in Tampa, Florida.
+He never flew on a plane again.
+Madden stated once in an interview that his fears were not about turbulence, flying, or heights, but primarily claustrophobia.

-During his Saturday Night Live hosting appearance in the early 1980s, a short film aired depicting Madden making the journey to New York City to host SNL by train.
-In the mid-1980s, Madden was a frequent rider on Amtrak's Lake Shore Limited; Amtrak let the famous customer use the dining car at any time.
-However, beginning in 1987, Greyhound Lines supplied Madden with a custom bus and drivers in exchange for advertising and speaking events, dubbed the Madden Cruiser.
-The Madden Cruiser shells are manufactured by Motor Coach Industries.
-The coach-bus sponsors over the years have included Walker Advantage Muffler and Outback Steakhouse.
+During his appearance to host Saturday Night Live in the early 1980s, the show included a short film depicting Madden making the journey by train to New York City to host the show.
+In the mid-1980s, Madden was a frequent rider on Amtrak's Lake Shore Limited.
+Amtrak allowed Madden to use the dining car at any time.

+Beginning in 1987, Greyhound Lines supplied Madden with a custom bus and drivers in exchange for advertising and speaking events, dubbed the Madden Cruiser.
+The Madden Cruiser shells were manufactured by Motor Coach Industries.
+The coach-bus sponsors over the years included Walker Advantage Muffler and Outback Steakhouse.
+In 2018, Madden donated the original Madden Cruiser to the Pro Football Hall of Fame, where it was restored to its original condition.

-Madden never did commentary for the Pro Bowl, which was held in Honolulu during every year of his broadcasting career.
+Madden never did commentary for the Pro Bowl, which was held in Honolulu every year of his broadcasting career.
 Likewise, Madden never called any preseason game held outside of North America, even when his play-by-play partner was on the telecast.
 Madden found an unexpected use for his bus in New York City after the September 11, 2001 attacks, when he provided transportation for former ice-skating champion Peggy Fleming, whose flight home to Los Gatos, California, had been grounded.
-In contrast to Madden's aversion to flying, his widow Virginia took flying lessons.